-\paragraph{Translation}~~ \citet{zahran2025comprehensive} presented a comprehensive evaluation of LLMs on Arabic data related to depression, suicidal ideation, anxiety, and others.
-The authors found that LLMs performed better on original Arabic datasets compared to data that had been translated into English.
-Other works also rely on the detection using data translated from the target language to English \cite{vajrobol2023explainable}.
-However, \citet{schoene2025lexicography} has shown that automatically translating suicide dictionaries from English to low-resource languages often leads to spelling errors and fails to capture the cultural nuances of the speakers of the target language.
-When developing mental health models in other languages, some studies rely on translation from English to the target language, such as Greek \cite{skianis2024leveraging} or various Indian languages \cite{rajderkar2024multilingual}.
+\paragraph{Translation-based}~~ \citet{zahran2025comprehensive} conducted a comprehensive evaluation of LLMs on Arabic data related to depression, suicidal ideation, anxiety, and other mental disorders.
+The authors showed that LLMs performed better on original Arabic datasets than on data that had been translated into English.
+Some studies also use data translated from the target language to English \cite{vajrobol2023explainable}.
+When developing mental health models in languages other than English, certain studies use translations from English to the target language, as seen with Greek \cite{skianis2024leveraging} and various Indian languages \cite{rajderkar2024multilingual}.
+However, \citet{schoene2025lexicography} has shown that automatically translating suicide-related dictionaries from English to low-resource languages often results in spelling errors and fails to capture the cultural nuances of speakers in the target language.

-\paragraph{Multilingual approaches} Methods developed for multiple languages simultaneously utilize cross-lingual embeddings and make use of information from languages with more mental health-related resources, such as English, to make predictions on Spanish data \cite{coello2019crosslingual}. \citet{lee2020cross} developed a cross-lingual model for suicidal ideation by translating data from Korean to English and Chinese.
-They used existing dictionaries related to suicidal ideation in these languages to inform predictions on the Korean language.
+\paragraph{LLMs}~~ While LLMs have been successfully used in mental health tasks in English \cite{wang2024explainable,shah2025advancing}, research for other languages is limited.
+For instance, \citet{zahran2025comprehensive} evaluated LLMs on Arabic data and found that slight changes in instructions could harm performance, leading to parsing errors and prompt adherence issues.
+There are also concerns about increased hallucinations \cite{lauscher2025much} and unsafe responses \cite{wang2024explainable} in languages other than English.
+Consequently, the use of LLMs in mental health tasks for non-English languages should be approached with caution.